ilgon-technologies/ilgon-network-documentation/readme copy.md

 * explorer: https://testnet.ilgonexplorer.com/
 * RPC: https://testnet-rpc.ilgonwallet.com/
 * network id: 0x696c6774
-* premine and dovernance owner:	0xE5cfCB8bb377f3aD008E562FdD8F4A52706D5648
+* premine and governance owner:	0xE5cfCB8bb377f3aD008E562FdD8F4A52706D5648
 * FAUCET: 0x2d72d155a258697d366f5e2cf4fbb3186cc432fa

 ## Running a node

 ILGON builds on the Authority round consensus mechanism of **openethereum v3.0.1**.
-After 3.0.1 openethereum removed some features necessary for POA so running an ILGON node - currently - requires you to download and run openethereum v3.0.1.
+After 3.0.1 openethereum removed some features necessary for fee governance so running an ILGON node - currently - requires you to download and run openethereum v3.0.1.
 We are working on the foundation of Openethereum to make a more generic governance model possible.
-Our target is to achieve a dPOS modus operandi in the coming 1-2 years but vanilla openethereum node software is a good start to build trust.
+Our target is to achieve a dPoS modus operandi in the coming 1-2 years but vanilla openethereum node software is a good start to build trust.
 So - for now - you won't be required to run any custom node software.

 So how is it possible to use the openethereum node software to run a different netwok?
 It is the genesis block, spegicically the genesis JSON file that has to be properly provided.